cckmwong-data/stock_price_anomaly/README.md

 ---

-## The Integration: Fundamentals meet AI
+## The Integration: Fundamentals + Technical Analysis
 Most investment tools provide either financial data or technical indicators.
 This project integrates both to create a high-conviction decision engine:

 * **[1.
 The Fundamental Core](https://github.com/cckmwong-data/tech_fundamental_analysis):** Determines **Intrinsic Value** using a dynamic 10-year DCF model.
 It answers: *"What is this company actually worth?"*